zandaqo/structurae/README.md

 //=> [0, 1]
 ```

-A grid be turned to and from an array of nested arrays using respectively `Grid#fromArrays` and `Grid#toArrays` methods:
+A grid can be turned to and from an array of nested arrays using respectively `Grid#fromArrays` and `Grid#toArrays` methods:
 ```javascript
 const grid = ArrayGrid.fromArrays([[1,2], [3, 4]]);
 //=> ArrayGrid [ 1, 2, 3, 4 ]